 While technical ERP implementation challenges can occur in an ERP project, most issues are people-related.
 Specifically, you may encounter some difficulty in convincing your workforce that this is a beneficial change.

-As you overhaul current practices to make room for new ones, you’re asking employees to shift their mindsets.
-This can be a jarring proposition to some, and you will definitely encounter pushback.
+As you overhaul current practices and business operations to make room for new ones, you’re asking employees to shift their mindsets.
+This can be a jarring proposition, and you will encounter pushback.

 By focusing on the people-side of the change, you can avoid costly downtime and maximize the return on your software investment.